 These variables are used along with the appropriate structural considerations to develop buildings with well-suited form and style, instead of approaching the design from a stylistic standpoint.

 Sheppard & Rout offer planning, urban design, and architectural services.
-The practice has have gained extensive experience and competency in a diverse range of architecture, from large scale complex commercial and institutional projects to individual homes and alterations.
+The practice has extensive experience and competency in a diverse range of architecture, from large scale complex commercial and institutional projects to individual homes and alterations.

 A focus for Sheppard & Rout is to foster a team approach to practicing architecture that maintains ready and effective communication between client, consultants and contractor.
 We frequently advise clients on the formulation of the project brief as well as the appropriate options available for their specific development.
 Furthermore, we have the ability and experience to advise on urban design and planning projects at all scales.